 Currently presented by Nick Hewer, Countdown is a national institution.
 It was the first programme to be aired on Channel 4 in 1982 and it’s still going strong all these years later.

 “Our survey says” Yes.
 The complete inverse of the popular daytime quiz Pointless, the Les Dennis-hosted show proved immensely popular with audiences throughout the 1990s and was successful in the 2000’s with Vernon Kay hosting too.

 Hosted by Alexander Armstrong, with help from Richard Osman, Pointless tasks contestants with finding the least obvious correct answers to a range of questions.
 It’s proven to be great tea-time viewing on the BBC.

 Hosted for years by Chris Tarrant, and now by Jeremy Clarkson, the format of ‘Who Wants to Be a Millionaire?’ is simple; answer 15 multiple choice questions correctly to earn £1,000,000.
 Get an answer wrong, and you lose everything you’ve earned past certain checkpoints.

 Catchphrase was a short-lived US TV show that didn’t really take off but it’s been a huge hit in the UK.
 Now hosted by Stephen Mulhern, with the help of Mr Chips, contestants have to identify the familiar phrase represented by a piece of animation on a giant screen.

 1. The Chase

-It may be relatively new, but The Chase is our number one UK game show of all time.
+The Chase is our number one UK game show of all time.
 It’s one of ITV’s most successful daytime shows ever and continues to go from strength to strength.
 In order to win, a group of contestants must work together to beat The Chaser, who happens to be one of the brightest quizzers in the country.